ikaelguez21/Auto-color-coding-for-google-calendar/README.md

 ## ⚙️ Configuration (Important!)

-The script uses a list of keywords to decide which color to apply. **You must customize this list to match your own schedule.**
+The script uses a map of keywords to decide which color to apply. **You must customize this list to match your own schedule.**

 1. Open the `main.js` file.
 2. Locate the `KEYWORD_COLOR_MAP` object.
-3.  **Replace the placeholders:** You will see keys like `"[STUDY]"`, `"[WORKOUT]"`, etc. You should change the text inside the quotes to the actual words you use in your calendar.
+3.  **Replace the placeholders:** The default code contains placeholders in brackets like `"[STUDY]"`.
+You must replace these with the actual words you use in your calendar.

 **Example:**
-If you write "Math Homework" in your calendar, change:
+If you want to colorize events named "Math Homework", change:
 `"[STUDY]": CalendarApp.EventColor.MAUVE,`
 To:
-`"math": CalendarApp.EventColor.MAUVE,` (or `"homework"`)
+`"homework": CalendarApp.EventColor.MAUVE,`

-> **Note:** You do not need to keep the brackets `[]` unless you actually use them in your calendar event titles.
+> **Note:** You can remove the brackets `[]` and simply use the words (e.g., "gym", "meeting", "doctor").

 ## 🛠️ Installation